Nico-Hei/GNW-Modding/README.md

 `GNWMANAGER_VERBOSITY=debug gnwmanager info` now outputs correctly

 ## 4. Backups and bootloader unlock
-I already did this step but iam going to try to
+I already did this step but normally you should use `gnwmanager unlock` now and save the created backup files.

+## 5. Retro-Go installation
+Now we are going to install retro go as our firmware as it provides us with our game emulators.
+Iam not conducting or promoting game piracy.
+Please try to gather legally optained game copys.